michagonzo77/michagonzo77/README.md

 Hi, I’m Michael 👋

-I'm Michael Gonzalez, a Full Stack Web Developer with a background in Sales and Marketing.
+A Full Stack Web Developer with a background in Sales and Marketing.
 I'm currently enrolled in a full-time coding bootcamp, spending 60+ hours per week honing my craft.

 Reach out! 📡